franciscogomes1999/GregoryAIxNovaSBE/README.md

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.

 ### Contact
 If you have any questions or feedback, please contact one of the following contacts: